-Man catches 65 pounds of fish with a 5-bass limit.
+This angler catches 65 pounds of fish with a 5-bass limit.
 It's okay to be jealous, we all are.
 You won't believe the size of the last one.

-Millions hit the lakes year round trying to land the trophy bass to put on their wall and brag to their buddies.
+Millions hit the lakes year round trying to land a trophy bass to put on their wall and brag to their buddies.

-Watch this guy reel in 65 pounds of bass in just five fish.
-A quite astonishing feat for a lifetime, let alone one day on the lake.
+Apparently, this guy reeled in 65 pounds of bass in just five fish.
+That's quite an astonishing feat for a lifetime, let alone one day on the lake.

-He even at one point pulls out a 10-pound bass and says something along the lines as “this one is not much”.
+He even at one point pulls out a 10-pound bass and says something along the lines as "This one is not much."
 You know you have been spoiled if that is the case.

 By whopper, we meant an 18.5-pound toad of a bass.
 He claims that it is possibly the biggest fish caught in California that year.
 Hard to argue with him once you see the belly on the fish.